-How: We have set a 30% emission-reduction target, which supports South Africa in potentially achieving the lower end of its Nationally Determined Contribution (NDC) target of 350 MtCO2 by 2030.
-Our medium-term target is a foundation to support achievement of our 2050 ambition.
-We are still in the process of defining roadmaps for our relevant operations, utilising mitigation technology levers we will implement across the Group.
-There are several pathways to achieve net zero so that we have options as our Industry will have great flux over the future years.
+How: We have set a 30% emission-reduction target, which supports South Africa in potentially achieving the lower end of its Nationally Determined Contribution ('NDC") target of 350 MtCO $2$ by 2030.
+Our medium-term target is a foundation to support the achievement of our 2050 ambition.
+We continue to refine roadmaps for our relevant operations, utilising mitigation technology levers we will implement across the group.
+There are several pathways to achieve net zero so that we have options, as our Industry will have great flux over the future years.
 We are also working collaboratively with customers and suppliers to reduce scope 3 emissions across our value chains.